-Past conference hosts Anthony Jensen (Wasilla High), Danielle Lewis (Eagle River High), Elizabeth Bender and Lindsey Glenn (Kodiak High), Barbara Petukh Jackson (Mat-Su Career Tech), and Mara Sheakley-Early (Thunder Mountain High) are available to lend support and guidance in your decision to become a conference host school.
+Past conference hosts Anthony Jensen (Wasilla High), Danielle Lewis (Eagle River High), Elizabeth Bender and Lindsey Glenn (Kodiak High), Barbara Petukh Jackson (Mat-Su Career Tech), Vivian Meyer (Skagway) and Kassandra Mirosh (Tri-Valley) are available to lend support and guidance in your decision to become a conference host school.
 Host schools will also have the support of the AASG executive board.
 Our parent organization, the Alaska School Activities Association, has also agreed to forward-fund a portion of your conference, which will help with many of the up-front costs of the conference.

 The AASG Executive Board is entirely made up of students from all over Alaska.
 Officers are either elected by the general assembly or by their region, or selected by an interview process.
 Many positions are eagerly contested at both the Fall and Spring conferences.
 All AASG Executive Board members are required to maintain TAD and grade eligibility in accordance with ASAA guidelines.

 Executive Board Officer Position Descriptions